Ivellien/pgQuery4s/README.md

   "com.github.ivellien" %% "pgquery4s-parser" % pgquery4sVersion
 )
 ```
-##
+## Contribution guidelines

+We appreciate any type of contribution.
+If you find any bugs or have ideas for improvement, use GitHub issues or contact me via email.

+Pull request guidelines
+1. Provide description about your changes
+2. Make sure that all existing tests are passing
+3. If you are adding new feature, make sure it is properly tested

 ## Usage

 ### Taking advantage of compile time validation

-To ease working and validating PostgreSQL queries, I have implemented custom string interpolator *query* and *expr*.
+To ease working and validating PostgreSQL queries, we provide custom string interpolators *query* and *expr*.
 These use macros to validate queries at compile time.

 ```scala
 val expression = expr"x = 5"